Feijoa: Fruit

 The fruit matures in autumn and the skin is green.
 Its shape is roughly that of a prolate spheroid, and it is about the size of a chicken egg.
-It is sweet, slightly tart, with an aromatic bouquet reminiscent of other tropical fruit such as passion fruit, cherry guava, or pineapple.
+It is sweet, slightly tart, with an aromatic bouquet reminiscent of other tropical fruit, such as passion fruit or cherry guava.
 The flesh is juicy and is divided into a clear, gelatinous seed pulp and a firmer, slightly granular, opaque flesh nearer the skin.
 The fruit falls to the ground when ripe and at its fullest flavour, but it may be picked from the tree prior to falling to prevent bruising.

 The fruit pulp resembles the closely related guava, having a gritty texture.
-The feijoa pulp is used in some natural cosmetic products as an exfoliant.
+The pulp is used in some natural cosmetic products as an exfoliant.
 Feijoa fruit has a distinctive, potent smell that resembles that of a fine perfume.
 The aroma is due to methyl benzoate and related compounds in the fruit.

 Growing conditions

 In Brazil, it is naturally found around Araucaria angustifolia forests at altitudes more than 900 metres.
 The plant is a warm-temperate, subtropical plant that also will grow in the tropics, but requires at least 50 hours of winter chilling to fruit, and is frost-tolerant.
 When grown from seed, feijoas are noted for slow growth during their first year or two, and young plants, though cold tolerant, can be sensitive to high wind.

-It is commonly grown in gardens of New Zealand.
-It is widely cultivated as an ornamental tree and for its fruit.

 In the Northern Hemisphere, the species has been cultivated in the United Kingdom and as far north as western Scotland, but under such conditions it does not fruit every year, as winter temperatures below approximately -9 °C kill the flower buds.
 Summer temperatures above 32 °C may also have an adverse effect upon fruit set.
 Feijoas are somewhat tolerant of drought and salt in soils, though fruit production can be adversely affected.
 Tolerant to partial shade, regular watering is essential while the fruit is maturing.